Skip to content

 Fraud detection and deduplication Bank verification, three-way matching, duplicate detection

-Legal archiving Integrity, timestamping, 6-year retention (HMRC)
+Legal archiving Integrity, timestamping, 6-year retention (CRA)

 Scalability Handles volume spikes without degradation